dawei-yang/dawei-yang.github.io/essays/how-to-make-our-life-better.md

 <h2>Conclusion</h2>
 <div style="text-indent:2em">
-	Even though UI frameworks sometimes are limited and not flexible, it reduces many works.
-Our codes become shorter and more readable, and we can spend more time in developing our web pages rather than repeating the same process.
+	Even though UI frameworks sometimes are limited and not flexible, they reduce many works.
+Our codes become shorter and more readable, and we can spend more time in developing our designs rather than repeating the same process.
 While the UI frameworks can simplify the process of development, raw HTML and CSS are still useful since they provide the fully control of our scripts.
 I think we should use UI frameworks to approach our designs as the first step.
 Then, we can use raw HTML and CSS to adjust our designs.
+This is how UI frameworks make our life better.
 </div>